JennyPng/portfolio/jennypng/_posts/portfolio-revamp.md

 ## polaroid scrolling animation

 ## paper texture on blog pages
+I wanted some whimsy/quirkiness to my design.
+I love texture - I saw one portfolio website that had a continuous grain effect in the background and I thought that was a really interesting way to add visual interest.

 ## nav bar hover animation
+I love incorporating hand-drawn/analog into digital experiences.
+It's just so fun lol.
+So I wanted an animated scribble to appear on hover, which I've seen in a few different portfolios.

 ## blog section
+I wanted to avoid the complexity of adding backend logic just for the blog, so I chose the approach of rendering markdown files as blog posts.

+The blog logic consists of:
+- _posts directory
+    - contains markdown files as blog content
+    - the underscore in the name prevents next.js app router from using this directory as a route
+- lib/posts
+    - defines a Post type
+    - has a function `getPostSlugs`
+- blog/[slug] page
+- blog page
+- blog-post UI component

 ## resources